AyushPatel0703/Web_Scrapper/README.md

 # 📊 Flipkart Page Scraper

-A Python-based web scraping tool that extracts textual content and images from Flipkart’s mobiles category page using `requests` and `BeautifulSoup`.
+A Python-based web scraping tool that extracts textual content and images from Flipkart’s page using `requests` and `BeautifulSoup`.

 ---